bobbinrobyn/bobbinrobyn.github.io/_posts/power-ups.md

 ## Solution prototype
 Automations that enhance and integrate tools and make it easier for IBMers to do higher value work.

+## Where the project is now
+The first power up to be built out is an [incident manager](https://pages.github.ibm.com/power-ups/incident-manager-pages/), now available to all IBMers.